sinzii/meblog/README.md

 ## Deploy your site on Github
 1. Put all your posts in folder `posts`, you can arrange posts in sub folders if you want.
-2. Run `npm run prod:build`: Your site will be generate into folder `docs`.
+2. Run `npm run prod:build`: Your site will be generated into folder `docs`.
 3. Commit the files & push your commit to Github.
 4. Enable [Github Pages](https://github.com/sinzii/meblog/settings/pages), make sure to choose `/docs` as the source folder.
 5. Enjoy the result! 🍺